Council Bluffs, Loess Hills

 Lewis & Clark State Park is the only visitor center along the entire Lewis and Clark Trail with replicas of every watercraft used by the expedition, plus interactive exhibits.
 The 250-acre Blue Lake provides boat ramps, beaches, swimming and fishing.
 There are 30-acres of picnic grounds plus a day-use lodge and overnight camping.

-The Sergeant Bluff Welcome Center off I-29 includes an Iowa Welcome Center and the Sergeant Bluff Museum.
+The Corps of Discovery Welcome Center and Rest Area off I-29 includes an Iowa Welcome Center and the Sergeant Bluff Museum.

-Includes the Lewis & Clark Interpretative Center, Sergeant Floyd Monument, Sergeant Floyd River Museum and Welcome Center, Mid-America Museum of Aviation and Transportation, Fourth Street Historic District, Sioux City Railroad Museum, Sioux City Arts Center, Sioux City Public Museum, Trinity Heights, War Eagle Monument, and the Flight 232 Memorial.
+Includes the Lewis & Clark Interpretive Center, Betty Strong Encounter Center, Sergeant Floyd Monument, Sergeant Floyd River Museum and Welcome Center, Mid-America Museum of Aviation and Transportation, Fourth Street Historic District, Sioux City Railroad Museum, Sioux City Art Center, Sioux City Public Museum, Trinity Heights, War Eagle Monument, and the Flight 232 Memorial.
 The Sergeant Floyd Monument marks the burial site for the Lewis and Clark Expedition’s only casualty.
+ExploreSiouxCity.org

 Stone State Park and the Dorothy Pecaut Nature Center